-Keep the kids entertained before Easter dinner with these DIY activity card placemats and DIY some adorable bunny crayon holders, too!
+Keep the kids entertained before Easter dinner with these DIY activity sheets made into placemats, and DIY some adorable bunny crayon holders, too!

 There are 2 printables available.
 The activity sheet is fun for older children and includes Easter-themed connect-the-dots, word scramble, maze, coloring, and jokes.
 The other sheet is a fun Easter egg coloring activity great for younger children.

 These activity sheets can also be printed on regular paper and glued to a sheet of cardstock.